aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 ---
 Many prominent vaccine scientists, e.g. Paul Offit and Peter Hotez, think that the safety of ALL childhood vaccines has been proven so well that no debates should be done about it, and no better-designed trials are needed, [unlike some other medical scientists who specialize in reliability of medical evidence](https://vinayprasadmdmph.substack.com/p/the-only-real-solution-to-vaccine?publication_id=231792&post_id=131012417&isFreemail=false).
 Fortunately, now that many people have seen up close how fast the “settled-science” of effectiveness and safety of Covid vaccines [changed](https://twitter.com/0rf/status/1669030822215655436), more people are questioning the field of vaccine “science” which often behaves more like a religion than science.
-Although, I do agree with them that sometimes (not always) RFK Jr relies on weak evidence to make claims like vaccines cause harms, I show that those prominent vaccine scientists use similarly weak evidence to make claims of vaccine safety.
+I show that those prominent vaccine scientists use very weak evidence to make claims of vaccine safety, with concrete examples from nutrition and cardiology where similarly weak evidence led us astray.
-Also, they cherry pick only the studies that validate their biases with weak evidence and completely ignore similarly weak or sometimes even the much stroger evidence that goes against their biases.
+I also show that they cherry pick only the studies that validate their biases with weak evidence and completely ignore similarly weak or sometimes even the much stroger evidence that goes against their biases.
 Indeed, while they make the case of the safety of vaccines only based on very inaquately powered (sized) animal experiments and human observational studies which are prone to confounders and P-hacking, many of my claims of harms of some non-live vaccines are based on Randomized Controlled Trials (RCTs).
 In all other fields of science, they are the gold standard of evidence that can separate correlation from causation due to randomization, but somehow prominent vaccine scientists ignore them even when such trials are available and instead cite much less unreliable evidence.

 First, I review the evidence Paul Offit and Peter Hotez presents to claim that safety of childhood vaccines is settled science.
 I focus most of this post on [this paper](https://pubmed.ncbi.nlm.nih.gov/26417097/) in which Paul Offit claims to settle the question.
 It is Paul's latest published paper I could find on the topic.
-For each piece of evidence in each category I discuss their limitations, with concrete examples of how similarly weak evidence have misguided humanity in related fields like nutrition and cardiology.
+For each piece of evidence in each category I discuss their limitations.
 Finally I present the data, including RCTs and pseudo-RCTs that in my opinion are the strongest evidence of harms of vaccines in general: all of these happen to be *non-live* vaccines.
-(Based on evidence that goes way beyond what Paul cites, I also think that most *live-virus* vaccines are safe and beneficial so I focus only on the parts we disagree: safety of *non-live* vaccines.)
+(Based on evidence that goes way beyond what Paul cites, I also think that most *live-virus* vaccines are safe and beneficial so I focus only on the parts we disagree: safety of *non-live* vaccines DTP/DTaP/DT/HepB/HiB/IPV/flushot.)

 {% comment %}
 For some live-virus vaccines there is stronger evidence of benefits than what Paul cites, and I do briefly discuss them